Saline Symphony Orchestra Staff

 Tanner Oglesby, Conductor

-A young, energetic, and upcoming conductor/ teacher, Tanner Oglesby is in his second season as the Conductor of the Saline Symphony Orchestra.
+A young, energetic, and upcoming conductor/ teacher, Tanner Oglesby is in his third season as the Conductor of the Saline Symphony Orchestra.
 Tanner recently graduated with a Bachelor of Music in Education from Henderson State University and is currently completing graduate work at Arkansas State University.

 Born and raised in Saline County, he now devotes his time to improving the arts community and culture in Central Arkansas.
 During the week, Tanner teaches at Bryant High School as the Asst.
 Choral Director and Music Technology Instructor.
 In the Summer of 2016, Tanner was invited to conduct an auditioned choir and orchestra in Aix-en-Provence, France. (link below) Tanner hopes to continue his conducting experience on the national and international level so that he may help cultivate a richer fine arts culture in Central Arkansas.